 What are the signs of pain in dogs?
 It's not what you think it is!

-PAIN, How do we know if our dogs are in pain?
-Dogs are the masters of disguise.
+Dogs are masters of disguise.
 For the most part, they get on with life.
 They don't complain.
 They don't feel sorry for themselves.
-They are scrupulous when it comes to coping with pain.
-An acute injury can cause a dog to display immediate physical signs or indicators that there is pain or discomfort.
+They can be scrupulous when it comes to coping with pain.
+An acute injury can cause a dog to display immediate physical signs or indicators that there is pain or discomfort present.
+You may see limping, or hear a yelp.
+This is often an 8 or 9 out of 10 on the pain scale.
 Quick and effective diagnosing and treatment can lead to a full recovery.
 However, often dogs are very quick to mask discomfort.
 Adrenaline plays a massive role in coping with pain and masking it.
-So when there is a ball present, or something fun, adrenaline rises with the excitement.
+When there is a ball present, or something fun, adrenaline rises with the excitement.
 This overrides their pain response and activates their prey response.
 When we see our dogs running after balls or frolicking on the beach with other dogs we often assume the dog can't be in that much pain if they are able to do that.
 It's easy to dismiss an injury when we see no obvious evidence for it.
 This is where it gets interesting.
 In the short term, acute pain is managed with adrenaline as a pain blocker.
 This gives the dog enough time to start using other parts of their body to compensate for any pain or tension being held in a particular place, thus reducing the impact of the pain in day-to-day life.
 Sometimes this can go unnoticed for years.
-At which point the dog's entire system and bodycan become highly contorted and disfigured trying to compensate for the original acute pain or injury.
+At which point the dog's entire system and body can become highly contorted and disfigured trying to compensate for the original acute pain or injury.
 This is what vets and physiotherapist call deferred pain.
+To the trained eye, we can often see abnormal gait patterns or adaptive postures being employed by the dog to cope with discomfort.

 SO WHAT CAN WE DO ABOUT IT?